Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Appendix C : Simulation Modelling

 In most sets the size distribution over objects was a compact Gaussian, with a variance of $\sigma_R=0.01$ \be p(r)\propto {\rm exp}\left[-\frac{(r-r_b)^2}{2\sigma_R^2}\right]. \ee and similarly for the disk distribution.
 In three sets (see Section \ref{Simulation Structure}) the galaxy size varied for each galaxy in the set, in this case the functional form for the signal-to-noise variation was a Rayleigh distribution \be P(r)\propto \frac{r}{\sigma_R^2}{\rm exp}\left[-\frac{(r-r_b)^2}{\sigma_R^2}\right], \ee where $\sigma_R=2.0$ for these sets, and the $r_b$ and $r_d$ are the fiducial values.
 There is a caveat that the sizes referred to here (and in the GREAT08 simulations) refer to the \emph{pre-sheared} radii of the objects, as such there is a ellipticity-size correlation that was present in the simulations.

 The bulge and disk in general can be mis-centered, however in all but two sets the bulge and disk profiles were co-centered.
 Object positions were centered in each postage stamp with a Gaussian error position with a standard deviation of $0.5$ pixels.
+This means that the distribution of centroids is not uniform across pixels but (unrealistically) clustered symmetrically towards the center; this is one of the simplifying aspects of GREAT10 designed to militate against biases causes by centroiding errors in methods.

 The bulge-to-disk fraction was 50\% for the majority of sets i.e. the flux in the bulge and disk was equal.
 In those sets in which this varied we used a uniform distribution of bulge-to-disk ratios over the range $b/d=[0.3,0.95]$, to avoid very low and very high fractions.